joe-crick/querty/README.md

 **NOTE**:

 Querty is designed to have a minimum of functionalty out of the box, focusing on its core value propositions, and a few standard features.
-However, it is also designed to be extensable.
-This way, you have more control over how you will use Querty.xThis also helps to keep Querty small.
+However, it is also designed to be extensible.
+This way, you have more control over how you will use Querty.
+This also helps to keep Querty small.

 For example, by default, Querty only works in the Browser.
 If you need to use it in Node (or have an Isomorphic http client), you can do so quite easily---it takes only two steps.
 See [Use with Node](#use-with-node) for more information.
+Other options for extending Querty are detailed below.

 #### Change the way you think about working with API Data